 This Concerns Us All

 Today cancer treatments are fiercely effective at destroying cancer cells.
 (A desirable outcome).
-At the same time, the processes used to administer these treatments frequently leave patients feeling dehumanized, distressed, and emotionally depleted.
+At the same time, the processes used to administer these treatments routinely aggravate the emotional stress of cancer patients.
 (An undesirable outcome).
-This extra layer of suffering aggravates the treatment experience and slows recovery.
-The majority of medical providers haven’t had cancer themselves; as such, they don’t recognize it, nor realize its impact.
-Cancer treatment is grueling in itself without adding any additional suffering.
-I strongly encourage oncology providers seeking to improve cancer outcomes to become curious about the unseen suffering they inadvertently interweave to the treatment experience.
-You may be interested in reading the research article I wrote for the SAGE Journal of Patient Experience: Leotin, S. (2019).
+This extra layer of stress hinders the treatment experience and slows recovery.
+The majority of medical providers haven’t had cancer; as such, they do not recognize its impact.
+Cancer treatment is grueling in itself without adding any more layers of suffering.
+Oncology providers seeking to improve cancer outcomes should look into reducing the unnecessary stress interwoven into the treatment experience.
+I expanded on this topic in a research article published in the SAGE Journal of Patient Experience: Leotin, S. (2019).
 An Insider View of the Cancer Radiation Experience Through the Eyes of a Cancer Patient.

 Outside the hospital, social relationships are a source of support and comfort for cancer patients, but also of stress and hurt.
 It’s a common refrain in cancer support groups.
 In general, people mean well and want to be helpful.
 They just don’t’ know what to say.
 Or they say things that end up hurting the feelings of cancer patients without being conscious of it.
 It’s hard to imagine the patient perspective when one never had cancer, and, has a lifelong habit of judging suffering by the cover.
 (Most of us do).
 Other people find it easier to avoid cancer patients altogether.
 All cancer patients have experienced disappearing friendships as a result of their cancer diagnosis.
 (It’s painful).